Lymphoma Facts

 Lymphoma Facts: Survival Rates

-Lymphoma is one of the more treatable and sometimes even curable cancers known to modern medicine, and this is reflected in the 5 year relative survival percentages of lymphomas almost regardless of what stage the disease is diagnosed in, as these stats bear out:
+Lymphoma is one of the more treatable and sometimes even curable cancers known to modern medicine, and this is reflected in the 5 year relative survival percentages of lymphomas almost regardless of the stage at diagnosis:

 A sixty percent 5 year relative survival percentage, in cancer terms, means that at least sixty percent of patients diagnosed with stage IV lymphoma can look forward to a successful treatment.
 This doesn't mean the treatment will be easy—not at all—but the odds are good that it will be successful.